 You can also view your result online at results.ieltsessentials.com

 20. How can I order more TRFs if my test centre has closed since I took the test?

 If the test centre where your test was taken has closed, we can still send a copy of your TRF to organisations for two years after your test.
 Check our list for contact details.

 To request a TRF, you will need to complete an Additional TRF application form.
 It is important to fill your family and given names exactly as they appear on your identification document.
 Submit the form by clicking the ‘Submit’ button at the end of the form.

 Include a scanned copy of the passport or identification document that you used when you took the test (this is done after you click the submit button on the Additional TRF application form).
 TRFs can only be sent to institutions and organisations.
 Additional copies will not be sent to students, their families or friends.
 There is no charge for this service.

 You can apply for a re-mark, known as an Enquiry on Results (EOR), at your test centre within six weeks of the test date.
-You must pay an enquiry fee, which will be fully refunded if your band score changes.
-Note that IELTS Examiners and markers follow strict assessment guidelines and are regularly monitored.
+You must pay an enquiry fee of BDT 10500, which will be fully refunded if your band score changes.
+Note that IELTS examiners and markers follow strict assessment guidelines and are regularly monitored.
 The IELTS testing process has the highest quality control procedures.

 Any IELTS related query?
 Please dial the numbers below :